accessd/rails-settings-ui/README.md

 Add to Gemfile

+if you use bootstrap 2

+    gem 'rails-settings-ui', '~> 0.2.0'

+for bootstrap 3

-    gem 'rails-settings-ui'
+    gem 'rails-settings-ui', '~> 0.3.0'

+then add

     gem 'rails-settings-cached'

-    # or
+or

     gem 'rails-settings'

-    # or your fork of rails-settings
+or your fork of rails-settings.

 Setup: